software-mansion/react-native-reanimated/docs/docs/animations.md

 ## Animations in `useAnimatedStyle` hook

 Animated Shared Value transitions are not the only way to initiate and run animations.
-It if often the case that we'd like to animated properties that are not directly mapped onto a Shared Value.
+It is often the case that we'd like animated properties that are not directly mapped onto a Shared Value.
 For that, in Reanimated we allow for animations to be specified directly in [`useAnimatedStyle`](api/useAnimatedStyle) hook.
 In order to do this you can use the same animation helper methods from Reanimated API, but instead of using it when updating a Shared Value, you can use it to wrap the style value property.